Lisa's Landscape & Design

 When designing with red be sure to use the color throughout your landscape or in featured places. in other words, red can over power your eye so if you use a 5′ tall red plant on one side of your bed you could place a 1′ red plant on the other end to balance the color out.
 You could also use red in the center as a specimen that really pops but when using strong colors symmetry is your friend.
 Red attracts hummingbirds and is the color of love, so go crazy and try something new this season.

-If you’re in the Austin or surrounding area and you would like help with choosing the right plants for your space, email me to set up a Landscape Consultation or Design at lisalapaso@gmail.com!
+If you’re in the Austin or the surrounding area and you would like help with choosing the right plants for your space, email me to set up a Landscape Consultation or Design at lisalapaso@gmail.com!

 Lisa LaPaso